Brewarrina: 19th century

-The 1870s were something of a boom time for Brewarrina.
+The 1870s were a boom time for Brewarrina.
 The courthouse was built in 1871.
 The Telegraph reached town in 1873.
 The Mechanics Institute formed in 1873.
 The following year two hotels, two stores and the Commercial Bank all opened, and in 1875 The Parish of Brewarrina was formed and public school was opened.
 All this development was largely due to Cobb and Co, which had a number of coach services passing through the town.
 There was a service from Byrock, one from Dubbo via Warren and, in 1874, a direct service from Brewarrina to Enngonia, north of Bourke.
-The number of people moving through the town at this time would have been considerable and would have given rise to the increase in stores and hotels.

 The Barwon Bridge opened in 1888, the previous method of crossing the Barwon River was by punt and pontoon.
 The impetus for Brewarrina bridge, was to capture the New South Wales wool trade from the river paddle steamers and direct it away from Melbourne and Adelaide to Sydney.
 It is a rare bridge because it, and the lift bridge at North Bourke, are the only surviving examples of the first series of lift bridges in New South Wales.
 The bridge has been assessed as being of state significance and is listed on the NSW State Heritage Register.

 In 1901 the Brewarrina railway line opened to Brewarrina from Byrock, on the Nyngan to Bourke line.
 The Brewarrina Line closed in 1974, and the wood-framed Brewarrina Station burned to the ground in 1980.
 The local telephone exchange was established in 1913.
 The town was surveyed in 1920.
 Brewarrina was used as a location for the Australian silent film Moora Neya, or The Message of the Spear (1911).

-The Brewarrina Ngemba Billabong has a strong cultural history.
-From 1876 to 1967 the Ngemba Billabong was the Brewarrina Aboriginal Mission for local Aboriginal people, whose land had been taken for grazing.
-The entire 261 hectare property is listed on the NSW State Heritage Register.
-The Brewarrina Aboriginal Mission was the oldest institutional-type community in the state, it ran until 1965.
-Brewarrina Mission was the first institution formally established by the Aborigines Protection Board as part of its policy to segregate Aboriginal people.